by Jim West

 Serve with us . . .

-If you would like to participate with us in this vital community ministry, you can (1) bring your non-perishable food donation to the church, (2) make an online contribution to the HCCM Fund or (3) volunteer directly at HCCM.
+If you would like to participate with us in this vital community ministry, you can (1) bring your non-perishable food donation to the church, (2) make an online contribution through our church to the HCCM Fund, (3) make a contribution at the church or (4) volunteer or contribute directly at HCCM.

 Drive a Senior Northwest